metaleap/vscode-appz/libs/go/readme.md

 [QuickInput.onDidHide](https://code.visualstudio.com/api/references/vscode-api#QuickInput.onDidHide)
 event.

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 #### func (*QuickPick) OnDidAccept

 ```go
 func (me *QuickPick) OnDidAccept(handler func(QuickPickState)) func(func(*Disposable))
 ```
 An event signaling when the user indicated acceptance of the selected item(s).

+`handler` ── will be invoked whenever this event fires; mandatory, not optional.

+`return` ── A `Disposable` that will unsubscribe `handler` from the `OnDidAccept` event on `Dispose`.

 #### func (*QuickPick) OnDidChangeActive